Pavan-Kumar-KN/Pavan-Kumar-KN/README.md

 I’m passionate about **scalable APIs, serverless backends, and SaaS systems that solve real-world problems**.
 Skilled in **Node.js, Hono.js, Express.js, and TypeScript**, with strong experience in **AWS Lambda, Cloudflare Workers, and Neon DB**.

-Currently at **StartYourSaaS** (Full-Stack Developer) where I:
-- Built a **automation tool** with workflows, triggers & serverless backend
-- Developed an AI-powered chat widget integrated across 50+ client websites with real-time WebSocket communication.
-- Designed Pipeline action for aws lambda and Cloudflare Workers and r2 with CI/CD pipeline

 ---

 ## Skills